OctaviaProject/octaviaproject.github.io/_posts/2016-05-11-planning-for-the-unexpected.md

 who prefers the solitude, table-top RPGs can be almost intimidating, but they also have the capacity to be exhilarating and humorous, if you let them.
 Physically being in the same room as the other players requires you to improvise and react to the decisions they’re making.
-Now don’t get me wrong, I’m no actor, but I had great set of players to try this out with me.
+Now don’t get me wrong, I’m no actor, but I had a great set of players to try this out with me.
 Chana, Leigh and Meghan couldn’t have been more welcoming.
 Playing with people who want to be having fun is an essential part of the process.

 I know you’re dying to hear it, but there is no way to recount the entire story of the game we played.
-And, you could opt to play in the same location we chose and end up with a completely different set of events.
+You could opt to play in the same location we chose and end up with a completely different set of events.
 Just know that Maeve got shot full of nano-bots, became a drone, then got caught in an explosion, but survived and was arrested and taken to federal prison.
 Haha.
 Yeah.